magland/sortingview/README.md

 # local=True as an argument to .url() in all of the views.
 # See below for more information.
 export SORTINGVIEW_LOCAL=1

+# Electron mode is similar to local mode, except instead of returning
+# a URL, an electron window will open and data will be accessed directly
+# from the file system.
+I.e., no browser.
+# This requires installation of figurl-electron.
+Good luck installing that!
+# See below for more information.
+export SORTINGVIEW_ELECTRON=1 # Experimental - requires installation of figurl-electron
 ```

 It is recommend that you set these variables in your `~/.bashrc` file.